 Why SIMOPS Creates Risk

 In real operations, sites rarely run one job at a time.
 Maintenance, inspection, lifting operations, confined space entry, and electrical work often occur simultaneously within the same area.
+Risk does not stay inside one permit.
+It develops between them.

 Where Coordination Breaks Down